kcartlidge/nowrap/README.md

 # NoWrap v0.3.2
 ## Wraps the top level functions of an object to allow before/after intercepts.
+Supports parameter substitutions via value or function.

 [By K Cartlidge](http://www.kcartlidge.com).